MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-ChildItem.md

 ### Example 7: Get all certificates with code-signing authority

-This example gets each certificate in the PowerShell **Cert:** drive that has code-signing authority.
+This example gets each certificate in the PowerShell `Cert:` drive that has code-signing authority.

-The `Get-ChildItem` cmdlet uses the **Path** parameter to specify the **Cert:** provider.
+The `Get-ChildItem` cmdlet uses the **Path** parameter to specify the Certificate provider with the `Cert:` drive.
 The **Recurse** parameter searches the directory specified by **Path** and its subdirectories.
 The **CodeSigningCert** parameter gets only certificates that have code-signing authority.

 ```powershell
 Get-ChildItem -Path Cert:\* -Recurse -CodeSigningCert
 ```

-For more information about the Certificate provider and the Cert: drive, see [about_Certificate_Provider](../Microsoft.PowerShell.Security/About/about_Certificate_Provider.md).
+For more information about the Certificate provider and the `Cert:` drive, see [about_Certificate_Provider](../Microsoft.PowerShell.Security/About/about_Certificate_Provider.md).

 ### Example 8: Get items using the Depth parameter